JOAQUIN PHOENIX (Bruno) is a three-time Academy Award nominee - for

 A social activist, Phoenix has lent his support to a number of charities and

-Fund.
-In 2005, he received the Humanitarian Award at the San Diego Film Festival
+for which he was awarded the Humanitarian Award at the San Diego Film Festival.

-Phoenix has also directed music videos for Ringside, She Wants Revenge, People in
+He has also directed music videos for Ringside, She Wants Revenge, People in

-Planes, Arckid, Albert Hammond, Jr. and the Silversun Pickups.
+Planes, Arckid, Albert Hammond, Jr and the Silversun Pickups.